-I searched around for more information and found some interesting thoughts over at The Art of Blog about what some of the top bloggers are earning.
-The article was intriguing but left me wanting to know more – like HOW to become one of these top tier bloggers making $90,000.
+I searched around for more information and found some interesting thoughts over at some different sites.
+The ideas were intriguing but left me wanting to know more - like HOW to become one of these top-tier bloggers making $90,000.
 So I read on.

 It seems that the big money is in consulting.
 You know "if you can't do it yourself then teach someone else to do it" approach.
 There is probably more truth to this than we realize.
 I had a friend call me once to say that if I had some credentials (you know those clip things) then I could put together a program for creative writing and make a few hundred dollars for a few hours work.
 I was new in my freelancing career - and my clips were few and far between.
 He KNEW that, but still he knew a way to get me into the loop with just a few marks on my resume.

 I am still not sure if that was a good thing to learn or a scary one to consider when signing up for a conference or seminar.
 I have continued learning that the road to full-time freelance writing can be painful, rewarding, frustrating, maddening, and sometimes all at once.

 There are as many different ways to become a full-time freelance writer as there are writers.
 My journey continues to shift, readjust, and reform.
 Here are some of the things that I have learned so far.